pagkly/Zed/Investopedia3/Debt-to-Income (DTI) Ratio Definition.md

 Typically, borrowers with low debt-to-income ratios are likely to manage their monthly debt payments effectively.
 As a result, banks and financial credit providers want to see low DTI ratios before issuing loans to a potential borrower.
 The preference for low DTI ratios makes sense since lenders want to be sure a borrower isn't overextended meaning they have too many debt payments relative to their income.

 As a general guideline, 43% is the highest DTI ratio a borrower can have and still get qualified for a mortgage.
-Ideally, lenders prefer a debt-to-income ratio lower [than 36%](https://www.investopedia.com/ask/answers/081214/whats-considered-be-good-debttoincome-dti-ratio.asp), with no more than 28% of that debt going towards servicing a mortgage or rent payment.2
+Ideally, lenders prefer a debt-to-income ratio lower [[than 36%]](https://www.investopedia.com/ask/answers/081214/whats-considered-be-good-debttoincome-dti-ratio.asp), with no more than 28% of that debt going towards servicing a mortgage or rent payment.2

 The maximum DTI ratio varies from lender to lender.
 However, the lower the debt-to-income ratio, the better the chances that the borrower will be approved, or at least considered, for the credit application.

 ## DTI Formula and Calculation

-The debt-to-income (DTI) ratio is a personal finance measure that compares an individual’s monthly debt payment to their monthly [gross income](https://www.investopedia.com/terms/g/grossincome.asp).
+The debt-to-income (DTI) ratio is a personal finance measure that compares an individual’s monthly debt payment to their monthly [[gross income]](https://www.investopedia.com/terms/g/grossincome.asp).
 Your gross income is your pay before taxes and other deductions are taken out.
 The debt-to-income ratio is the percentage of your gross monthly income that goes to paying your monthly debt payments.

-The [DTI ratio](https://www.investopedia.com/ask/answers/081414/what-counts-debts-and-income-when-calculating-my-debttoincome-dti-ratio.asp) is one of the metrics that lenders, including [mortgage lenders](https://www.investopedia.com/mortgage/mortgage-guide/mortgage-lenders/), use to measure an individual’s ability to manage monthly payments and repay debts.
+The [[DTI ratio]](https://www.investopedia.com/ask/answers/081414/what-counts-debts-and-income-when-calculating-my-debttoincome-dti-ratio.asp) is one of the metrics that lenders, including [[mortgage lenders]](https://www.investopedia.com/mortgage/mortgage-guide/mortgage-lenders/), use to measure an individual’s ability to manage monthly payments and repay debts.

 DTI\=Total of Monthly Debt PaymentsGross Monthly Income\\begin{aligned} &\\text{DTI} = \\frac{ \\text{Total of Monthly Debt Payments} }{ \\text{Gross Monthly Income} } \\\\ \\end{aligned}

-1. Sum up your monthly debt payments including [credit cards](https://www.investopedia.com/articles/pf/10/credit-card-debit-card.asp), [loans](https://www.investopedia.com/terms/l/loan.asp), and mortgage.
+1. Sum up your monthly debt payments including [[credit cards]](https://www.investopedia.com/articles/pf/10/credit-card-debit-card.asp), [[loans]](https://www.investopedia.com/terms/l/loan.asp), and mortgage.
 2. Divide your total monthly debt payment amount by your monthly gross income.
 3. The result will yield a decimal, so multiply the result by 100 to achieve your DTI percentage.

-Sometimes the debt-to-income ratio is lumped in together with the [debt-to-limit ratio](https://www.investopedia.com/terms/d/debttolimit-ratio.asp#:~:text=The%20debt%2Dto%2Dlimit%20ratio%20is%20a%20metric%20used%20to,%2Dlimit%20ratio%20of%2050%25.).
+Sometimes the debt-to-income ratio is lumped in together with the [[debt-to-limit ratio]](https://www.investopedia.com/terms/d/debttolimit-ratio.asp#:~:text=The%20debt%2Dto%2Dlimit%20ratio%20is%20a%20metric%20used%20to,%2Dlimit%20ratio%20of%2050%25.).
 However, the two metrics have distinct differences.

-The debt-to-limit ratio, which is also called the [credit utilization ratio](https://www.investopedia.com/terms/c/credit-utilization-rate.asp), is the percentage of a borrower’s total available credit that is currently being utilized.
+The debt-to-limit ratio, which is also called the [[credit utilization ratio]](https://www.investopedia.com/terms/c/credit-utilization-rate.asp), is the percentage of a borrower’s total available credit that is currently being utilized.
 In other words, lenders want to determine if you're maxing out your credit cards.
 The DTI ratio calculates your monthly debt payments as compared to your income, whereby credit utilization measures your debt _balances_ as compared to the amount of existing credit you've been approved for by credit card companies.

 ## Debt-to-Income Ratio (DTI) Limitations